TL;DR

 Windows LAPS

-Microsoft describes it best themselves:
+Microsoft describes their solution for managing administrator passwords best themselves:

 Windows Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Microsoft Entra-joined or Windows Server Active Directory-joined devices.